MissLov3ly/automate-unit-testing/README.md

 2 - Create a task and execute expecting revert as we haven't any funds (either treasuty or contract)

-3 - Create a task, fund the treasury or contract, execute the task and check if the cunter has increase in 1.
+3 - Fund the treasury or contract, execute the task and check if the cunter has increase in 1.

 The test execution follows in every example this pattern: